Search

 Product

-Claude in Chrome moves from beta to GA, with a Claude Code integration that is a game changer for web developers.
+Claude in Chrome moves from beta to GA, with a Claude Code integration that changes the game for web developers.

 Research & Safety

-Bloom and Project Vend illustrate Anthropic’s empirical approach: testing models in real-world conditions to understand their limits.
+Bloom and Project Vend illustrate Anthropic’s empirical approach: testing models in real conditions to understand their limits.

 Science

-The DOE partnership positions Claude as a tool for scientific discovery on a national scale.
+The DOE partnership positions Claude as a tool for scientific discovery at a national scale.

 Proactive Regulation

-Rather than undergoing regulation, Anthropic anticipates it with SB53 and user well-being measures.
+Rather than undergoing regulation, Anthropic gets ahead of it with SB53 and user well-being measures.

 Sources